LiamKaist/NFA_Regex/README.md

 Then I would like to integrate that code on my STM32 and check its memory to see if it has processed the word correctly

+# To compile

+gcc -o exec regex.c NFASimulator.c main.c

+# To add later on
+Support for parentheses

+# Trying to compile for the ARM cortex m4